 If only by accident, the American businessman has come to be the chief guardian of our civil and cultural inheritance.
 It is not altogether convenient to have greatness thrust upon one.
 Yet the American businessman owes it to himself, his economic system, and his country to shoulder such responsibilities.
 I do not expect that any considerable proportion of the business community will set out overnight to read Plato through.
 We can hope that some of our businessmen will begin to pay some heed to the springs of imagination and reason and open their minds to our intellectual heritage.
 Professor Wilhelm Röpke, the Swiss economist and social philosopher, recently suggested that nowhere is the gulf between the man of property and the man of intellect wider than in the U.S. This is a perilous condition.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay was originally published in Fortune (vol. 55) and is republished here with gracious permission from The Russell Kirk Center for Cultural Renewal.

 * A number of our great private charitable foundations are committed not to collectivism, as their adversaries often cry, but to a vague, well-intentioned humanitarianism, looking toward the perfection of society and human nature.
 Almost any sum of money can be got for almost any “social research project,” or plan for material amelioration.
 But the men running our foundations, taken as a body, seem quite indifferent to the ethical and intellectual premises of the humane tradition.